What is Teaching Excellence?

 - Build occasions for student reflection about their own learning processes, challenges, and growth (metacognition).

-- Use students’ time in and out of class strategically by, for example:
+- Use students’ time in and out of class strategically and actively by, for example:

-- assigning preparatory work to get more out of class time;
+- assigning preparatory work beyond reading-only assignments to get more out of students’ class time;

-- using class time to harness the power and energy of the peer community to share demonstrations, real-time experiences, new scenarios, problems, artifacts, and complications that capture students’ knowledge and skills;
+- using students’ class time to harness the power and energy of the peer community to share ideas, demonstrations, real-time experiences, new scenarios, problems, artifacts, and complications that capture students’ knowledge and skills;

-- following class with opportunities for reinforcement and reflection;
+- providing students with after-class opportunities for reinforcement and reflection;

 M.-A. Winkelmes, M. Bernacki, J. Butler, M. Zochowski, J. Golanics and e. al., "A Teaching Intervention that Increases Underserved College Students' Success," Peer Review, vol. 18, no. 1/2, pp. 31-36, 2016.

 J. K. Knight and C. J. Brame, "Evidence-Based Teaching Guide: Peer Instruction," CBE-Life Sciences Education, 2018.
 [Online].
 Available: http://lse.ascb.org/evidence-based-teaching-guides/peer-instruction/.

 S. Freeman, S. L. Eddy, M. McDonough, M. K. Smith, N. Okoroafor, H. Jordt and M. P. Wenderoth, “Active learning increases student performance in science, engineering, and mathematics,” Proceedings of the National Academy of Sciences, vol. 111, no. 23, p.
 8410–8415, 2015.